SumoLogic/sumologic-documentation/docs/dashboards-new/panels/modify-chart.md

 ### Values in chart

-To view values inside the chart so you do not have to hover on the chart:
+To view values inside the chart so you don't have to hover on the chart:

 ![data in chart.png](/img/dashboards-new/panels/modify-chart/data-in-chart.png)